 After steaming, use a gentle extraction method to get rid of blackheads from the nose.
 Remember to follow these instructions carefully to avoid skin irritation:

-Wrap Fingers: Wrap a tissue or clean cotton pad around your index finger on both hands.
+First, wrap a tissue or clean cotton pad around your index finger on both hands.
 This will provide a gentle grip for extracting blackheads.

 Don’t Force it: If a blackhead does not come out easily, do not continue to force it.
 Instead, move on to the next one.
 Over-extraction can lead to redness and potential scarring.